TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 22/Luke 22.59.md

 ---

-And after the space of about one hour another confidently affirmed, saying, Of a truth this man also was with him; for he is a Galilaean.
+After about one hour passed, another confidently affirmed, saying, "Truly this man also was with him, for he is a Galilean!"